777388/OPERATIONFALLGUY/README.md

 # OPERATIONFALLGUY
 In case of Arrest, supply the officer with an email address for contact, and when an email is received a program is run, and a post to a website is made on your behalf

+!!!BE SURE TO LET THIS RUN ON STARTUP!!!

 I suggest leaving this on a raspberry pi or a small server hidden in a wall, that has a on/off cycle timer to keep it from having issues

 Link this to a Telephony API and save the number, have the telephony API send an email to your email with the Message "Sally" in the subject to activate the program